kadung/myWebDriverIO/README.md

 MongoDB is a document database, it stores data in flexible, JSON-like documents, meaning fields can vary from document to document and data structure can be changed over time.

-`mongoose` library is used to connect and query data from mongodb.
+`mongoose` and `mongo native driver` library are used to connect and query data from mongodb.
 For trouble shooting and more information, please visit https://mongoosejs.com/docs/guide.html

-💡 You can get all the schemas and supports from your team if they also use same library
+💡 If you use the same library with your development team then you can have all the support.

 ### Working with MS-Excel